 The program allows you to perform a literature search on (currently) the following journals:

-The Slide Rule Gazette (All volumes to the Colin Barnes Memorial Issue Autumn 2016)
+The Slide Rule Gazette (All volumes to Issue 23 Autumn 2023)

 There was no Volume 10 published - Volume 10 has been published in the form of the ARISTO book by Klaus Kuhn and Karl Kleine.

 From Vols 12, 15, and 19 only the English articles are available.

 Further, the indexes to all the above publications may be viewed.

 You may search using any one or more of four fields,

 Author: The author of the article.
 References to all articles authored or co-authored